-Fauvism, which means “Wild Beast”, was a French art movement that lasted from 1905 -1907 and encouraged wildly expressive brushwork and vivid colors.
-Fauvist painters were famous for their surreal landscapes filled with pinks and oranges.
-Let your child's wild creativity come out on paper in brilliant colors.
-This is a wonderful experiment in color and freedom of expression.
+Fauvism, which means “Wild Beast”, was a French art movement that lasted from 1904–1908 and encouraged wildly expressive brushwork and vivid colors.
+Fauvist painters were famous for their surreal landscapes filled with vibrant colors.
+Let your child's wild creativity come out on paper.
+This activity is a wonderful experiment in color and freedom of expression.

 What You Need:

 - Watercolor paper, 8.5” x 11”

 - Show your child some images of Fauvist artwork which can be found on the Internet.
 Discuss the colors that the Fauves used, which included bright pinks, oranges and blues.
 Note how the painters usually did not paint the sky blue or trees green.